huggingface/blog/perceiver.md

 Finally, there is `PerceiverMultimodalPostprocessor`.
 This class postprocesses the output of the decoder to produce an actual reconstruction of each modality.
 It first splits up the time dimension of the decoder output according to the different modalities: (batch_size, 6272, 512) for image, (batch_size, 15, 512) for audio and (batch_size, 1, 512) for the class label.
 Next, the respective postprocessors for each modality are applied:

-- The image post processor (which is called `PerceiverProjectionPostprocessor` in Transformers) simply turns the (batch_size, 6272, 512) tensor into a tensor of shape (batch_size, 6272, 3) - i.e. projects the final dimension to RGB values.
+- The image post processor (which is called `PerceiverProjectionPostprocessor` in Transformers) simply turns the (batch_size, 6272, 512) tensor into a tensor of shape (batch_size, 6272, 3) - i.e. it projects the final dimension to RGB values.
 - `PerceiverAudioPostprocessor` turns the (batch_size, 15, 512) tensor into a tensor of shape (batch_size, 240).
 - `PerceiverClassificationPostprocessor` simply takes the first (and only index), to get a tensor of shape (batch_size, 700).